directus-labs/guest-authoring/ecommerce-directus/index.md

 The above code displays the `image`, `name` and `price` of a product and also adds a `addToCart` button that uses the `CartContext` to add items to the cart.

-Next, in the `components` directory, create a list component `ProductList` that lists all the products using the `ProductItem` components:
+Next, in the `components` directory, create a list component `product-list.tsx` that lists all the products using the `ProductItem` components:

 ```tsx
 import ProductItem from "./product-item";